borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 Just click around in the window to see how that turned out.

-Now, for enhanced interactivity, let's move snake's head while left button is pressed - dragging it along the way!
+Now, for enhanced interactivity, let's move snake's head while left button is pressed - dragging it along the way.

 ```common-lisp
 (defvar *head-grabbed-p* nil)